uchida/scipy-lecture-notes/intro/scipy.rst

 .. ``scipy.interpolate.interp2d`` is similar to ``interp1d``, but for 2-D
 .. arrays.
 Note that for the ``interp`` family, the computed time must stay
 .. within the measured time range.
-See the summary exercice  on `Maximum
+See the summary exercise  on `Maximum
 .. wind speed prediction at the Sprogø station`_ for a more advance spline
 .. interpolation example.